telerik/fiddler-core-docs/basic-usage/configuration.md

 #### Common settings:

-- `ListenOnPort(int)`: Specifies the port on which FiddlerCore will listen.
+- `ListenOnPort(ushort port)`: Specifies the port on which FiddlerCore will listen.
 If 0 is used, random port is assigned.
 - `AllowRemoteClients()`: Allows FiddlerCore to accept requests from outside of the current machine, e.g. remote computers and devices.

 >warning Be cautious when allowing remote clients to connect to FiddlerCore.
 If an attacker is able to proxy its traffic through this FiddlerCore instance, it could circumvent IPSec traffic rules and intranet firewalls.